matchy-at-snu/math-564-math-bio/README.md

 - [x] homework 1
 - [x] homework 2
 - [x] homework 3
+- [ ] homework 4

 ### To-dos

 - [x] Improve PowerShell script: directory creation automation
 - [ ] Improve PowerShell script: `.tex` file creation improvement
-- [ ] Add MakeFile and Unix Shell version of the PS1 script
+- [ ] Add MakeFile and Unix Shell version of the PS1 script (or just use bash, since we have WSL for windows)
 - [ ] Improve the options part in `hw-template.cls`

 ## Misc